svalinn/DAGMC/doc/usersguide/codes/dag-tripoli4.rst

-When DAG-Tripoli4 is run, the surfaces of volume 102 (or any other volumes included in the group) will be defined as having only one volume - the one on the OTHER SIDE relative to voluem 102. (_Note: this assumes that the two ``create brick`` commands generate volumes numbered 100 and 101, respectively, and that the Boolean subtraction results in a new volume number 102.
+When DAG-Tripoli4 is run, the surfaces of volume 102 (or any other volumes included in the group) will be defined as having only one volume - the one on the OTHER SIDE relative to volume 102. *Note: this assumes that the two* ``create brick`` *commands generate volumes numbered 100 and 101, respectively, and that the Boolean subtraction results in a new volume number 102.*

 If you have boundary conditions (reflecting, white, or periodic) it is not required that you surround them with the bounding volume, but is not incorrect to do so.
 Only areas where particles should escape need to be enclosed.
-However, it is often easiest to simply create a single graveyard that covers all directions and volumes of the system.
+However, it is often easiest to simply create a single graveyard that covers all directions and volumes of the entire system.

 **Surface boundary conditions: reflection**